akostrik/philosophers/README.md

-42 School project, level 4
+42 School project, rang 3

+// a drawback of my code : no protection from the lock de type "everyone has taked the fork on the left"